 There are two World War I battles that have anniversaries today.
 Of them, Gallipoli is far and away the larger and more famous.
 But while we’re here I figured we could at least mention the other one.
 Technically this is anniversary of the end of the Gallipoli campaign, which lasted eight and a half months starting from late April 1915.
 The date is also a bit misleading–while “January 9” is the date upon which the last British (Canadian, if you want to be particular about it) unit retreated, it was so early in the morning as to really be the night of January 8.
 The retreat took the entire day of January 8, starting at about 4 AM.

-In a war that was chock full of questionable decisions and a shocking willingness on the part of governments and officers to feed foot soldiers into the proverbial meat grinder for very little gain, Gallipoli ranks right up there with the most questionable, most meat grindery (?) episodes of them all.
-An operation whose chances of success were dubious before the initial naval attack flopped was all but a certain failure once that naval attack gave the Ottomans a preview of things to come.
-The failure contributed heavily to British Prime Minister Herbert Henry Asquith losing his job in favor of David Lloyd-George in December 1916, and for their troubles Ian Hamilton and Frederick Stopford never commanded troops in the field again.
+In a war that was chock full of questionable decisions and a shocking willingness on the part of governments and officers to feed (generally lower class) foot soldiers into the proverbial meat grinder for very little gain, Gallipoli ranks right up there with the most questionable, most meat grindery (?) episodes of them all.
+An operation whose chances of success were dubious before the initial naval attack flopped was all but a certain failure once that naval attack let the Ottomans know what to expect.
+The failure of the campaign contributed heavily to British Prime Minister Herbert Henry Asquith losing his job in favor of David Lloyd-George in December 1916, and for their troubles Ian Hamilton and Frederick Stopford never commanded troops in the field again.
 Around 900,000 men participated on both sides, with over 100,000 of them dying (many from illness), and an estimated 500,000 total casualties.
-In the short run, this worked to Ottoman advantage, since they were closer to home and could reinforce and resupply far more easily.
-In the long run, though, these were losses that the stronger Allies could weather more easily than could the Ottomans.
+In the short run, this was better for the Ottomans, since they were closer to home and could reinforce and resupply far more easily.
+In the long run, though, these were losses that the stronger Allies could weather far more easily than could the empire.

 The Battle of Rafa, in 1917, was a much smaller affair (only a single day, involving a few thousand troops) so as I say it only really rates a short mention.
 It ended the Sinai portion of the Sinai/Palestine Campaign, which began with an Ottoman attack on the Suez canal (Egypt, though still nominally Ottoman territory, had been a British protectorate since the mid-19th century) in late January 1915 and ended with the Allied capture of Aleppo in late October 1918.
 The initial Ottoman invasion had already been turned back by this point, and this battle consisted mostly of British General Philip Chetwode’s much larger force surrounding and grinding down a small (~2000 soldiers) Ottoman garrison.
 Rafa finally drove the Ottomans out of Egypt and cleared the way for the subsequent British push into the Levant.